 The Trans Am Series Competition Format

 A Trans Am Series race is 100 miles in length, and does not require a mandatory pit stop for fueling, tires or driver changes.
-As a sprint, it is driver versus driver, and that means its flat out racing from start to finish.
+A fast-paced sprint, it is driver versus driver, and that means it's flat out racing from start to finish.

 Trans Am Series Management

 The Trans Am Race Company, LLC manages the day to day business of the Trans Am Series, including marketing, public relations and promotions, while SCCA Pro Racing provides contracted event operations services.